-Tel: +355 4 225 1050 Fax: +355 4 225 1055 Email: rleka@bogalaw.com URL: www.bogalaw.com
+Tel: +355 4 2251 050 Fax: +355 4 2251 055 Email: rleka@bogalaw.com URL: www.bogalaw.com

 Renata is a Partner at Boga & Associates, which she joined in 1998.
-She is an authorised trademark agent and has ample experience in trademark filing strategy, portfolio management and trademark prosecution and handles a range of international matters involving IPR issues.
+She is an authorised trademark agent and has ample experience in trademark filing strategy, portfolio management and trademark prosecution, and handles a range of international matters involving IPR issues.
 She manages anti-piracy and anti-counterfeit programmes regarding violation of copyright in Albania and assists an international alliance dedicated to promoting a safe and legal digital world.

-For years, Renata has been recognised as "Leading Individual" in "Intellectual Property" in Chambers and Partners, Chambers Europe - "The Europe's Leading Lawyers for Business" (2010-2011-2012).
-Chambers Europe 2012 praises her for being a "prominent IP specialist".
+For years, Renata has been recognised as a "Leading Individual" in "Intellectual Property" in Chambers and Partners, Chambers Europe - the "Europe's Leading Lawyers for Business" (2010, 2011, 2012, 2013).
+According Chambers Europe 2013, Renata continues to be highly active, and assists a number of international corporations with trademark protection.